 In accordance with the provisions of the SRC Act, Comcare must determine the amount of premium each Entity and each Commonwealth authority ('premium payer') must pay in respect of each financial year.
-Entities and Commonwealth authorities are defined in the SRC Act to mean Public Service Act 1999 agencies, parliamentary departments, prescribed entities, body corporates and the ACT Government.
+Entities and Commonwealth authorities are defined in the SRC Act to mean Public Service Act 1999 agencies, parliamentary departments, prescribed entities and body corporates.